 The Department for Education have recently reinforced the need: “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-Pool Hayes Arts & Community School is committed to serving its community and recognising the multi-cultural, multi-faith and ever-changing nature of the Britain.
+Pool Hayes Academy is committed to serving its community and recognising the multi-cultural, multi-faith and ever-changing nature of the Britain.
 We are dedicated to ensuring all students are provided with a safe and secure environment so they can grow and flourish in our school.

 Consequently, our commitment to equal opportunities means that we do not tolerate any discrimination against any individuals or groups, whether down to their faith, ethnicity, gender, sexuality, political or financial status, or similar.

 Within this expectation, we are committed to ensuring that our students are well-prepared to play an active and conducive role in British society and hold the key values that reflect the outlook and thinking of our country.

 The government categorises these British values into five key groups in their Prevent Strategy (2011) which are as follows:

 This principle is fundamental to our daily work and plays a central role in developing and improving our school.
 All students get the chance to express their views and motivations through their RAPS (Responsibility – Aspiration – Perseverance – Success) presentations during tutor time, to lead in House assemblies and projects, and to take part in regular questionnaires and surveys in order to gather their views.